You know the old saying — “Everything worth having is worth working for”?

 Con: There’s no way to discern the great information from the not-so-great information

 Is there great information out there?
 Yes.
-But unfortunately, when we’re just starting out, we have no way of discerning what information is helpful and what information is useless for us and our particular blogging situation.
+But unfortunately, when we’re just starting out, we have no way of discerning what information is helpful and what information is useless for us and our particular situation.

 For example, we might not know if what we’re reading is a useful tip for where we are NOW or for where we’ll be in six months.
 And if we try to implement the tip now if it’s meant for six months down the road, we’ll end up wasting time — and feeling super disappointed.

-Or we might have all the puzzle pieces we need to successfully launch our blog, but we don’t know how to assemble the pieces.
+Or we might have all the puzzle pieces we need to successfully launch our business, but we don’t know how to assemble the pieces.
 What is important for me to do first?
 What can wait?
 When we don’t have the information we need to pull everything together, blogging all of a sudden becomes a lot harder than it needs to be.

 Clearly, the Frankenstein Approach isn’t what I’d recommend.
 So what’s the alternative?